dzutrinh/Tic-Tac-Toe-AI/readme.md

 - Open Watcom 1.9 (MS-DOS)
 - GCC (macOS Big Sur)

-not sure if it work on the others :P
+So many DOS-based C compilers were tested, well I have a lot of spare time atm, not sure if it work on the others :P